robertoalcantara/whell/README.md

 Sim racing whell

 Just for fun.
-Firmware, pcb and mechanics to fully funtional whell for racing sim
+Firmware, pcb and mechanics to fully funtional whell for sim racing.
 Enjoy